Tuesday of the Fifth Week of Easter

 Acts 14:19-28 + John 14:27-31

-What is Jesus’ peace?
-Jesus clarifies what it is not: “not as the world gives do I give it to you.”
+Jesus speaks about this peace today.
+Helpfully, Jesus clarifies what this peace is not: “not as the world gives do I give it to you.”
 The peace that the world seeks is fleeting and based on compromise.
 The peace of Jesus, on the contrary, does not need to engage in compromise because it consists in what is truly best for each and all.
-As such, it is abiding.
+As such, it is abiding, as we are called to abide in Christ, and as He wishes to abide within each of us.

-Is this sort of peace even possible in the world here below?
-It is possible to fix our lives on this gift from Jesus, and abide in it throughout our lives.
-However, to do so takes a lot of cultivation of our souls, so that formed by the natural and supernatural virtues of the spiritual life, we can be persons in whom God’s grace can take root and flower abundantly.
+Do we believe that this sort of peace is truly possible in this world?
+Through the power of the Holy Spirit, it is possible to fix our lives on this gift, and to abide in it throughout our lives.
+However, to do so takes a lot of cultivation of our souls through works of sacrifice and the virtues.
+The goal of all this is formation in the natural and supernatural virtues, that within each of us, God’s grace can take root and flower abundantly.